learning-zone/javascript-basics/README.md

 });
 ```
 #### Q. What is promise chaining?
 The process of executing a sequence of asynchronous tasks one after another using promises is known as Promise chaining.
-Let's take an example of promise chaining for calculating the final result,
 ```javascript
 new Promise(function(resolve, reject) {